-You’ll need to have passed both functional skills level 2 math’s and GCSE English (A* to C) to enrol on this Diploma in Health & Social Care Professions.
 You should also be interested in human behavior and have a genuine passion for people and their problems.
 Good communication skills are also necessary.

 We will ask all applicants to come and visit us for an interview, and possibly complete an online English and Maths test before offering you a place.